Egyptian Bread Fino Recipe

 - In a bowl, add the milk, sugar, water and yeast.
 Mix and leave aside for 10 minutes.

 - Add the rest of the ingredients except the butter.
 Knead for 10 minutes.
 The dough will be sticky but will start to come together and get firmer.
-You can use the pull and bang method.
-Grab the dough in your hand then bang it on the working surface, pull it and bang again, this is another way to knead a sticky dough.
+You can use the pull-and-bang method.
+Grab the dough in your hand, then bang it on the working surface, pull it, and bang again.
+This is another way to knead a sticky dough.

-- Now you should have a soft, little sticky, but smooth dough.
+- Now, you should have a soft, little sticky, but smooth dough.
 Add the butter to the dough and knead for 5 more minutes, the dough should come together nicely.

-- Preheat oven to 400F/200C and bake for 10 minutes.
+- Preheat the oven to 400F/200C and bake the rolls for 10 minutes.
+Or until golden.

 Very soft and nice!
 Homemade bread is the best!